ptpt/class.el/README.markdown

 Since the search order of method `foo` is `B, O, C, D`, the `foo` called above is from class `O`.

-Custom classes are recommanded to inherit from the built-in class `Object`, which provides some useful methods such as `get-member`, default `init`, etc.
+Custom classes are supposed to inherit from the built-in class `Object`, which provides some useful methods such as `get-member`, default `init`, etc.

 ## Access to Members